ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 : UDP Connections can only generate errors on initiation due to port conflicts on the local system.

 ConnectionError:
-: Once in use, UDP throws errors upon receiving ICMP notifications indicating failures in the network.
+: Once in use, UDP throws "soft errors" (ERROR.UDP(-Lite)) upon receiving ICMP notifications indicating failures in the network.

 Listen:
-: Calling `Listen` for UDP binds a local port and prepares it to receive inbound UDP datagrams from peers.
+: LISTEN.UDP.
+Calling `Listen` for UDP binds a local port and prepares it to receive inbound UDP datagrams from peers.

 ConnectionReceived:
 : UDP Listeners will deliver new connections once they have received traffic from a new Remote Endpoint.